ocryptocode/educate/README.md

 we have the funding from VORTEX

-we have apps available soon
+we have apps available soon on (https://GitHub.com/aalex)
-(https://GitHub.com/aalex)